aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     When there are multiple overlapping regions, a player must be a member of the region *on which the flag is set* or *on one of the region's child regions* (when region inheritance is involved).
 This is explained further in :doc:`priorities`.

 .. tip::
-    In previous versions of WorldGuard, if the region group was not set, some flags would default to "nonmembers" while others would default to "everyone."
-Starting with WorldGuard 6, it is *always* "everyone" by default.
+    The entry and exit flags default to "non-member", meaning setting them to "deny" will prevent non-members from entering/exiting the region.
+The teleport and spawn location flags default to "members", which means that only members can take advantage of them by default.
+All other flags provided by WorldGuard default to "everyone".

 Types of Flags
 ==============